kristianwiklund/a64/README.txt

 Copyright (C) Kristian Wiklund, 2005-

+I needed to kill some time when on sick leave and wrote this.

 Don't use this for anything.
 I'm serious.

 Macro assembler for C64 - capable of assembling a lot of the common formats.